johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * You will be using these scripts at the BASH console to securely store and spend your IOTAs.

 #### Move Your Seeds Into the Console Wallet directory.
-* If you have been following along then you already have two experimental seeds in a text file waiting to be used on your airgapped machine.
+* If you have been following along from the very beginning then you already have two experimental seeds in a text file waiting to be used on your airgapped machine.
 * Move the text file containing your experimental seeds into the **Console-Wallet** directory.
 * Your seeds are very important.
 * If you lose your seeds then you will lose all the IOTAs they control.